James De Lancey (loyalist): Career

 He served as sheriff of Westchester County from 1769 to 1776 and as an officer in the militia.
-Because of his loyalist sympathies, he was forced to leave the area and went to New York City, where he and his uncle, Oliver De Lancey, raised a loyalist unit known as "De Lancey's Brigade", "De Lancey’s Cowboys", and "De Lancey's refugees".
-De Lancey himself was called the "Outlaw of the Bronx".
+Because of his loyalist sympathies, he was forced to leave the area and went to New York City, where his uncle, Oliver De Lancey, raised a loyalist military unit known as De Lancey's Brigade.
+James commanded his own, irregular guerrilla unit, known as De Lancey's Raiders, De Lancey's Refugees, Westchester Refugees, and the "Cowboys" or "Cow-boys."
+His much-feared partisans harassed the enemy near New York City and procured supplies for the British army by conducting cattle raids.
+James acquired the sobriquet “Outlaw of the Bronx” (De Lancey had his headquarters near the Bronx River.)

-Forces under Delancy ambushed and killed Colonel Christopher Greene and Major Ebenezer Flagg of the Rhode Island Regiment of the Continental Army at the Battle of Pine's Bridge on May 14, 1781.
+Forces under James De Lancey ambushed and killed Colonel Christopher Greene and Major Ebenezer Flagg of the Rhode Island Regiment of the Continental Army at the Battle of Pine's Bridge on May 14, 1781.
 From one account of the attack, "his body was found in the woods, about a mile distant from his tent, cut, and mangled in the most shocking way".
+According to historian Otto Hufeland, "it was one of the few expeditions in which Colonel Delancey himself took part."
+The Cowboys often operated under the broader umbrella of the De Lancey name and worked closely with his uncle's De Lancey's Brigade.

 Nova Scotia

 His historic house sits prominently on a knoll with views of the Annapolis River.

 Around the start of 1783, following the Patriot victory in the American Revolution, he moved to Nova Scotia, settling at Round Hill in Annapolis County.
 De Lancey was elected to the provincial assembly after his brother Stephen accepted an office in the Bahamas.
 James took his seat representing Annapolis Township from Feb.
-26, 1790 until he was named to the province's Council in 1794 by Governor Wentworth.
+26, 1790, until he was named to the province's Council in 1794 by Governor Wentworth.

 He resigned from his seat on the council in 1801 due to poor health.
 A slave owner, he was thwarted by Richard John Uniacke in his efforts to have slavery legally recognized in Nova Scotia.

 Personal life

+James De Lancey was second cousin of Philip Van Cortlandt, who was Brigadier General in Washington's Continental Army.

 In 1784, he married Martha Tippett, the daughter of William Tippett and Martha (née Hunt) Tippett.
 Together, they had six sons and four daughters.

 De Lancey died at Round Hill three years after resigning from the Council on May 2, 1804, at the age of 57.
 There is a prominent monument marking the burial ground.